Spotify outlook weakens as pandemic uncertainty persists | Business

 Spotify outlook weakens as pandemic uncertainty persists

 Spotify on Wednesday forecast that revenue and paid subscribers would miss Wall Street estimates this quarter due to uncertainty over how long the coronavirus crisis would last and with it a surge in demand for its music streaming.
-Shares of the company were down 7% in premarket trading.
+The company's shares, which have more than doubled in the last year, were down 10% in midday trading.

 "We do believe that probably some of the growth in 2021 may have been pulled forward into 2020," Chief Financial Officer Paul Vogel told Reuters.
 "Russia for example performed extremely well in 2020 while a lot of our expectations initially were we wouldn't really hit our full stride there until 2021."
 While Spotify's expansion drive has made the service available in 93 countries, about 40% of its paid subscribers come from Europe.